-- 61. The capital-intensive nature of resource investments makes cost-based incentives better suited than profit-based incentives.
-This is because they allow taxpayers to recoup their investment through appropriate deductions from their taxable income or directly from their tax bill; and defer tax to later stages in a project's life and therefore do not reduce cash flows in the initial critical years when capital is most needed.
-From an administrative perspective, it is also easier to anticipate the revenue cost of cost-based incentives because it is based on the amount of investment. - i.
-Investment allowances and credits - 62.
-Investment allowance: An investment allowance gives the taxpayer the right to offset a percentage of its capital expenditure against its taxable income in the year the expenditure is made, rather than spread over time through regular depreciation.
-E.g., If the taxpayer spends \$200 and the allowance is 50 per cent, it can deduct \$100 from its taxable income in the first year.
-Applying a 20 per cent corporate income tax rate means the taxpayer's tax liability is reduced by \$20.
-This enables even quicker cost recovery than accelerated depreciation, depending on the rate, although standard depreciation would still apply for the remainder of the investment. - 63.
-Investment tax credits: An investment tax credit enables a taxpayer to reduce the amount of tax payable by a portion of its investment expenditure in the first year, rather than reduce its taxable income, as with investment allowances.
-For example, if the investment is \$200 and the investment credit is 200 per cent, the taxpayer can reduce its tax liability in that year by 40100.
+- 63. Investment tax credits: An investment tax credit enables a taxpayer to reduce the amount of tax payable by a portion of its investment expenditure in the first year, rather than reduce its taxable income, as with investment allowances.
+For example, if the investment is \$200 and the investment credit is 20 per cent, the taxpayer can reduce its tax liability in that year by \$40.
 If the tax payable is \$40, the taxpayer can apply this \$100 investment credit to reduce its tax liability to minus \$60.
 This balance could be carried forward to offset tax liabilities in future years, or expire.
 Depending on the tax rate, the investment credit is four times more generous than the investment allowance. - 64.
 Investment allowances and tax credits will only be relevant once the taxpayer is in a taxpaying position, unless loss carry forward is allowed. - ii.
 Customs duty reductions or exemptions - 65.
 Import tax is usually based on the value of the good.
 For example, if import duty is 10 per cent on mining inputs, a company that brings in drilling equipment valued at \$500,000 will have to pay \$50,000 in duties. - 66.
 Customs duty relief is often provided to enable the company investor to import specific plant and equipment duty free and to obtain refunds of excise paid in relation to fuel used to power machinery or in off road vehicles.
 These incentives are common in developed countries, where mining investments are very reliant on imported equipment, fuel and construction material.
-The major issue for developing countries is usually administering and policing of the relief to ensure it is targeted. - 67.
-The main tax risk from customs duty relief is the incentive for companies to pay more for imported equipment and materials from related parties.
-This would reduce taxable income in the host country and duty relief removes a financial cost of such a strategy (ie. importing goods at higher prices).
-For example, the depreciation/valuation policy on older equipment and machinery that has been used by an affiliate company elsewhere should be reviewed to ensure that items are not purchased at retail price but at a lower price that reflects the reduction in the value of the asset, particularly due to wear and tear.
+The major issue for developing countries is usually administering and policing of the relief to ensure it is targeted.